Nationwide account-based ticketing for the Netherlands

 - increase cost efficiency

-The existing technology of the OV-chipkaart system was found to be unsuitable to cope with the scale of modernisation as planned.
-The only way to lay the foundation for a future-proof concept is by introducing a modern system platform, Scheidt & Bachmann‘s account-based ticketing system (ABT system) was therefore selected.
-An exclusive ABT system will not be created for Translink, instead, Scheidt & Bachmann’s ABT platform will be used.
-This “ready-to-use” ABT system provides all ticketing modules as a cloud-based online service, hosted by Scheidt & Bachmann in a PCI-DSS-certified computer centre.
+The existing technology of the OV-chipkaart system was found to be unsuitable to cope with the scale of modernization as planned.
+The only way to lay the foundation for a future-proof concept is by introducing a modern system platform, Scheidt & Bachmann‘s account-based ticketing system (ABT system) FareGo Suite was therefore selected.

-In developing the ABT platform, Scheidt & Bachmann is working closely with the Chinese solution provider and system operator Octopus Applications Limited.
-The Hong Kong-based company specialises in account-based finance systems.
-The technologies of the two companies are merged in the ABT platform and further development is carried out on a collaborative basis.
+In developing the ABT solution, Scheidt & Bachmann is working closely with the Chinese solution provider and system operator Octopus Applications Limited.
+The technologies of the two companies are merged in the ABT system and further development is carried out on a collaborative basis.
+The current OV-chipkaart system is already based on Octopus technology and some of the field devices were provided by Scheidt & Bachmann, and thus provides Translink with a competent team at hand which is able to implement the new project from a single source.